slorber/react-async-hook/README.md

 #### How can I implement a debounced search input / autocomplete?

-This is one of the most common usecase for fetching data + debouncing in a component, and can be implemented easily by composing different libraries.
+This is one of the most common use-case for fetching data + debouncing in a component, and can be implemented easily by composing different libraries.
 All this logic can easily be extracted into a single hook that you can reuse.
 Here is an example:

 ```tsx